 “A Chinese national, Dr. Jafata, was invited by Princess Franziska to set up a laboratory on her estate.
 I’m well acquainted with Dr. Jafata from his visits to the university in Rostock.
 He’s a Manchu from Peking and goes by the singular name.”

-“He’s working in genetic research now,” Krause nodding at Kristin.
+“He’s working in genetic research now.”
+Krause nodded at Kristin.
 “Using science to enhance agriculture.
-A worthy pursuit that the Princess is sponsoring with money from her family fortune.”
+The Princess is sponsoring his research with money from her family fortune.”

 “But how does the good doctor’s genetic research fit in with our investigation of the rogue automatons?” said Captain Galloway .

-“According to the telegram I received from Dr. Jafata, Princess Franziska is using Easterbrook automatons as servants.
-Beyond that, he said he wants to share current information regarding mutant insects on the Chinese mainland.
-Jafata is an old friend, I’m looking forward to seeing him again.”
+“According to the telegram I received from Dr. Jafata, Princess Franziska is using Easterbrook automatons as servants.”

 The carriage crossed a narrow divide between two mountain peaks, and began a descent into a more level valley.
 After another mile or so we reached the entrance to Princess Franziska’s estate.
 Tall iron fencing defined the perimeter, stretching out in both directions for as far as the eye could see.
 A watchman swung the gate wide when he saw the familiar carriage approaching.
 As we cleared the entry gate, I noticed a pair of men on horseback, armed guards patrolling the inside of the fence line.
 There was rolling green pastureland behind the iron barriers, bordered by forest in the distance.